LuluFur/LuluEngine/README.md

 ---

 ### **License**
 This code is free to use, modify, and distribute under the [MIT License](https://opensource.org/licenses/MIT).
-Proper attribution to Lulu (LuluFluffy) is appreciated. 🐾
+Proper attribution to Lulu (LuluFluffy / LuluFur) is appreciated. 🐾

 ---